San Juan Bay: Colonial period

 Although the Atlantic winds may have provided a healthier climate on San Juan Islet, moving the settlement from inland to the entrance of San Juan Bay did not protect the settlers further from Carib attacks.
 The Caribs, understanding the impact of European colonization on their survival, stormed the new settlement fiercely.

 By the eighteenth century, the population of the islet had expanded into the modern City of San Juan, largely due to the proximity of the bay and its port.
 The city and the bay's entrances were fortified; the bay and its walls isolated the Spanish inhabitants from the rest of the main island's population, encouraging a casta.

 For the last 500 years, the bay's most important function has been to link Puerto Rico and the outside world, and detachments of the Spanish treasure fleet connected the island colony to the Spanish colonial network.
 With its strategic location, it was a target for pirate attacks and a site for imperial great powers to demonstrate military might.
 On the east side of the bay's mouth, the Castillo San Felipe del Morro still guards its narrow entrance.

 Present day

 The Port of San Juan is among the busiest Caribbean ports.
 Thousands of fishermen ply the brackish waters where fresh water meets the sea.
 San Juan Bay's beauty and ecological diversity attracts tourism and a variety of recreational activities.

 A result of exploitation, however, has been the degradation of a significant portion of the bay's natural resources; the area is also susceptible to seismic activity.
 A restoration project has returned the bay's water to "safe at contact" status and has integrated the city's renovated coastal infrastructure into the bay's shoreline.

 Historical maps

-The following list includes historical sketches and maps of San Juan Bay and the colonial city of San Juan Baustista de Puerto Rico, today the Old San Juan historic quarter in San Juan Islet in San Juan, the capital municipality of the archipelago and island.
+The following list includes historical sketches and maps of San Juan Bay and the colonial capital city of San Juan Baustista de Puerto Rico, today the Old San Juan historic quarter in San Juan Islet in San Juan, the capital municipality of the archipelago and island: